USRSE/usrse.github.io/pages/community/dei-mission-statement.md

 creativity, and encouraging engagement for the success of RSEs.
-We welcome and respect individuals of all dimensions of diversity, including but not limited to race, color, caste, economic status, gender expression, gender identity, sexual orientation, disability, age, religion (or lack thereof), national origin, and ethnicity.
+We welcome and respect individuals of all dimensions of diversity, including but not limited to race, color, caste, economic status, gender expression, gender identity, sexual orientation, disability, neurocognitive differences, age, religion (or lack thereof), national origin, and ethnicity.

 The US-RSE Association will:
 - Continually educate ourselves through research on best practices focused on